To check train times & fares in Austria, see www.thetrainline.com (easiest) or www.oebb.at.

 The daytime train from Budapest to Bucharest

-The daytime train from Budapest to Bucharest has modern air-conditioned Romanian carriages.
-Three cars travel all the way, additional cars are attached whilst in Hungary, and additional cars and a bar car are attached between Drobeta Turnu Severin & Bucharest.
+The Traianus from Budapest to Bucharest has comfortable air-conditioned Romanian carriages.
+Several cars travel all the way, additional cars are attached whilst in Hungary.
+There should be a cafe-bar, but I recommend bringing your own food & drink.

 The 'Transylvania' train to Brasov about to leave Budapest 2nd class on the Budapest to Bucharest train